-It could be because you or your ex-partner’s financial position changes (maybe one of you loses your job), or because your break-up becomes much more acrimonious.
+It could be because you or your ex-partner’s financial position changes, for example if one of you loses your job, or because your breakup becomes much more heated.

 If that’s the case, try and keep the bank or lender informed.
-If you don’t think they are dealing with you fairly, you can complain to the Financial Ombudsman Service.
+If you don’t think the bank or lender are dealing with you fairly, you can complain to the Financial Ombudsman Serviceopens in new window.

 Your next step